browserengineering/book/book/embeds.md

 the object is defined by the height of the image, but other aspects of it will be almost the same as `InputLayout`.
 In fact, so similar that let's make them inherit from a new `EmbedLayout` base class to share a lot of code about inline layout and fonts.
-(And for completeness, let's make a new `LayoutObject` root class for all types of object, and make `BlockLayout`, `InlineLayout` and `DocumentLayout` inherit from it.^[I haven't shown that code though, because it's just an empty class definition.])
+(And for completeness, make a new `LayoutObject` root class for all types of object, and make `BlockLayout`, `InlineLayout` and `DocumentLayout` inherit from it.^[I haven't shown that code though, because it's just an empty class definition.])